 This 113 page booklet of Spire articles written by church historian Anne Krantz, is full of fascinating church history, photos, and related stories.
-It was previewed at Annual Meeting on May 15th, 2022 and is now available for purchase, for $15 per booklet.
-The booklet will be available at the 4th of July event, or can be ordered using the Church History Booklet Order Form.
+It was previewed at Annual Meeting on May 15th, 2022 and while supplies last, is available for purchase, for $15 per booklet.
+Please contact Kay Steeves or Sue Spiess for availability.

 Tower and Steeple